fabandmina/fabandmina.github.io/content/blogs/gears/bicycle.en.md

 However we love it!
 Having an open forward view for both cyclists brings us phenomenal travel experiences while maintaining a smooth communication.
 Plus, the independent free wheeling system does not require as much synchronization.
-All in all, riding a half recumbent tandem is a real delight for us.
+All in all, riding a semi-recumbent tandem is a real delight for us.

 We still have much to learn about this bike's mechanics to make it until Japan.
 Hopefully, we will get confidence alongside experience.